Safe Christmas Travel | Travel Safety Tips for Students

 Are you a student feeling nervous about your Christmas travel plans this holiday season?

-If so, fear not: here at imabi, we’ve put together our best tips for staying safe if you’re travelling home by train this year:
+If so, fear not: here at imabi, we’ve put together our best tips for staying safe if you’re travelling home by different means of public transport this year.

 We Recognise the Need for Safe Christmas Travel